Morwenn/cpp-sort/docs/Comparator-adapters.md

 `projection_compare_t` is [*transparent*][transparent-func] when the passed comparison and projection are both *transparent*.

 `projection_compare_t` is considered [branchless][branchless-traits] when the projection it wraps is considered branchless and the comparison it wraps is considered branchless when called with the result of the projection.

-*New in version 1.9.0*

-*Changed in version 1.13.0:* `projection_compare` is now conditionally default-constructible.

-*Changed in version 1.13.0:* `make_projection_compare` now returns the comparison directly when the passed projection is an identity function object.

   [binary-predicate]: https://en.cppreference.com/w/cpp/concept/BinaryPredicate